Azure AD B2C: Frequently asked questions (FAQ)

 Follow these steps to delete your Azure AD B2C tenant:

 - Now sign in to the Azure classic portal as the Subscription Administrator.
 (Use the same work or school account or the same Microsoft account that you used to sign up for Azure.)

 - Navigate to the Active Directory extension on the left and click your B2C tenant.

-- Select each user in turn (exclude the user you are currently signed in as, i.e., the Subscription Administrator).
+- Select each user in turn (exclude the Subscription Administrator user you are currently signed in as).
 Click Delete at the bottom of the page and click YES when prompted.